Britain's Suffragettes: five things to know

 - The slogan -

-As announced in their famous motto "Deeds not words", the Suffragettes were a militant alternative to groups pushing for votes for women through peaceful means such as lobbying.
+As announced in their famous motto "Deeds not words", the Suffragettes were a militant alternative to groups seeking the right to vote for women through peaceful means such as lobbying.

 - The tactics -